Baduit/Baduit/README.md

 Also I did some little stuff in C# but I can't really say I have experience in this langage.

 And now I'm currently leanring Rust and I love it!

-# My favourite pet projects
-* [Aggreget](https://github.com/Baduit/Aggreget): A C++20 header-only library to achieve non-intrusive compile time reflection on aggregate types.
-This my favorite because it uses advanced and recent functionnalities of C++ ([concepts](https://en.cppreference.com/w/cpp/language/constraints), [structure binding](https://en.cppreference.com/w/cpp/language/structured_binding), [aggregate initialization](https://en.cppreference.com/w/cpp/language/aggregate_initialization), [type traits](https://en.cppreference.com/w/cpp/header/type_traits) and generic programming) but the code is still short and simple.
-Also writing this library was pretty straightforward.
-* [ScriptGUIfier](https://github.com/Baduit/ScriptGUIfier): a generator of GUI for scripts, it is written in python.
-I initially developped it to manage my script on my pet projects and I ended up using it at work because thanks to it, it is easier to use and share my scripts with my colleagues to make our work easier and more productive.
+I hope one day I'll have time to learn a bit of Ada.

 # My articles
 I have a blog made with Github pages and Jekyll: https://baduit.github.io/